sib-swiss/sparql-guidelines/README.md

 Once the RDF files are generated, upload them either to your endpoint or its service description.

-Uploading to the endpoint is simpler, just load them into a named graph, but mixes metadata and data.
-Some administrators prefer a clean separation.
+Uploading to the endpoint is simpler, just load the compiled RDF into a named graph, but this mixes metadata and data.
+Some administrators might prefer a cleaner separation.

-Exposing metadata through the service description is ideal (and aligns with its intended purpose), but most triplestores do not allow editing it directly.
-In that case, precompute the service description RDF and serve it via a proxy rule when the endpoint is queried without a `query` parameter.
+Exposing metadata through the endpoint service description is a good alternative (as this aligns with its original intended purpose), but most triplestores do not allow editing it directly.
+In that case, you could precompute the service description RDF, and serve it via a proxy rule when the endpoint is queried without a `query` parameter.

 > [!TIP]
 >